eltanin-os/ports/README.md

-# Ports - EltaninOS ports
+# Ports

-A build system that uses rc scripts to build, install and/or package applications.
+A tree-structured build system able to build, install and create packages.